timothylong/nb-surf-report/README.md

 # Newport Beach Surf Report

+Update: Magicseaweed API is sunsetting 6/1/23.
+This extension will no longer be functional after that point.

 A free Chrome extension that provides current swell and wind conditions for the city of Newport Beach, California.
 Data provided by the [Magic Seaweed](http://magicseaweed.com) API.

 [https://chrome.google.com/webstore/detail/newport-beach-surf-report/ejdnfoaapjhdlebeabhpeokllnofoedc](https://chrome.google.com/webstore/detail/newport-beach-surf-report/ejdnfoaapjhdlebeabhpeokllnofoedc)